Generative Modeling through Koopman Spectral Analysis: An Operator-Theoretic Perspective: Experiments

-Here we consider a metastable two-dimensional quadruple-well potential $V(x,y) = (x^2-1)^2 + (y^2-1)^2$ characterized by four local minima at $(\pm 1, \pm 1)$.
+We consider a metastable two-dimensional quadruple-well potential $V(x,y) = (x^2-1)^2 + (y^2-1)^2$ characterized by four local minima at $(\pm 1, \pm 1)$.
 The objective is to sample from the Boltzmann distribution $\pi(x) \propto \exp(-V(x))$ of the associated overdamped Langevin dynamics without explicit knowledge of $V$.
-To construct the training dataset, we generate a trajectory from the stationary distribution via MCMC sampling and evolve each state forward using an Euler–Maruyama discretization with a time step $\Delta t = 0.1$.
-This produces 2,500 consecutive time-series pairs $(X_t, X_{t+\Delta t})$.
-The Koopman operator is then approximated using SDMD \citep{10.1063/5.0283640} with a neural network-based dictionary.
+The training dataset consists of consecutive time-series pairs generated from the stationary distribution, and the Koopman operator is approximated using SDMD \citep{10.1063/5.0283640} with a neural network-based dictionary (see Appendix~\ref{app:quadruple} for detailed parameter settings).

-For the generative process via KSWGD, we initialize 500 particles from the Langevin dynamics and discard those already located inside any of the four wells using an exclusion radius of 0.4, retaining particles primarily in the transition regions.
-We then apply KSWGD for $T=1000$ iterations with a step size of $h=1$.
-As illustrated in Figure~\ref{fig:quadruple_kswgd}, the red dots denote the initial particle positions, while the purple circles indicate their final positions after 1000 steps.
-It can be observed that each particle is successfully transported to and stops at the "bottom" of the well nearest to its initialization.
-Notably, the final positions do not lie exactly at the theoretical minima, which is consistent with the bias term $\eta_r^2/(1-\varepsilon_r)$ characterized in Theorem~\ref{thm:data}.
-A detailed comparison with DMPS \citep{li2025diffusion} is provided in Figure~\ref{fig:quadruple_dmps} and Figure~\ref{fig:quadruple_compare} of Appendix~\ref{app:quadruple}.